 “People are sharing a lot of stuff but mostly they are using it to manipulate,” Melo points out.
 “Taking screenshots to show that their opponents are [struggling].”

 On WhatsApp, you can’t send messages to people unless you have access to their phone numbers.
 That means political parties need to get loyal surrogates to push messages to their networks.
 “The substance of the messaging is superficial,” the digital strategist says.
 “It is about placating supporters and antagonizing opponents. “

 Additionally, WhatsApp is a way for parties to test negative messages they want to break into the broader news cycle.
 “It becomes a catalyst, a driver of what one should do next,” the digital strategist explains.
 Once something is seen to resonate on the relatively closed network of WhatsApp, operatives will push it to other social media platforms.
 “If it works on Whatsapp then it’ll go on Twitter,” the strategist says.

-“This is a social media driven election, where people want easy to consume content” An example of this happened earlier this month when a video purporting to show Ukawa presidential candidate Edward Lowassa telling a Lutheran congregation to pray that he wins because its about time that a Lutheran becomes president in Tanzania.
+An example of this happened earlier this month when a video purporting to show Ukawa presidential candidate Edward Lowassa telling a Lutheran congregation to pray that he wins because its about time that a Lutheran becomes president in Tanzania.
 The clip bounced around on WhatsApp, then jumped to Twitter, and finally to the mainstream media.

 Despite its closed nature, the ubiquity of WhatsApp on Tanzanians’ phones means that messages on the platform have a much better chance of going viral than on any other social sites, as Melo explains: